arrilot/laravel-widgets/README.md

 ## Widget groups (extra)

-In most cases Blade is a perfect tool to set the position and order of widgets.
+In most cases Blade is a perfect tool fot setting the position and order of widgets.
-However in some cases you may find useful using widget groups.
+However in some cases you may find useful the following approach with widget groups.

 ```php
 // add several widgets to the 'sidebar' group